Teriks/TinkerRetroPie/README.md

 Once installed, you can launch emulationstation, see the **Starting emulationstation** section above for recommendations on how to start it.

+## Optional patches

+See: `~/TinkerRetroPieInstaller/optional` for optional patches.

+Each patch contains a readme with details and instructions.

+The current available patches can be seen in this repository under `installer_src/optional`.

+The **latest-reicast-patch** will modify the RetroPie-Setup package so that it can install and build the latest version of reicast from their main repository, instead of using the outdated RetroPie fork.

 ## Forcing source update + rebuild

 Running ``build_installer.sh --force-armbian-rebuild`` will prompt you if you want to clone/update Armbian sources again even they are already present in the build tree.
-It also works if you have already told the script an explicit build folder location other than the default one it clones for you.

 Saying 'yes' will cause the script to update the Armbian build script sources to their lastest version, and then run the build over again.
-If you have pointed this script at a build directory you cloned yourself, it will update it.

 An installer package will be generated overwriting the old one, and the most recently produced Armbian image will be put into the output folder of the **TinkerRetroPie** build tree possibly